 From time to time, I will get a call from a friend or family member stating that they just got a jury duty notice, and they are wondering how they can “get out of it.”
 My response is always the same: you can’t get “out of it,” but that does not mean you will actually have to serve.
 First, let me give some background of how the system works.

-The North Dakota Legislature declared in adopting the law governing jury pool selection that persons selected for jury service be selected at random from a fair cross section of the population of the area served by the court.
+The North Dakota Legislature declared in adopting the law governing jury pool selection that persons selected for jury service be selected at random from a fair cross-section of the population of the area served by the court.
 Further, the Legislature requires that once someone has been summoned for jury duty, that they have an obligation to serve.
-N.D.C.C.
-27.09.1-01 Further, N.D.C.C.
+Further, N.D.C.C.
 27.09.1-10 states that no qualified juror is exempt from jury service.

 So what happens if you get summoned and have a vacation planned or your wife is scheduled for surgery that day?
 Section 27-09.1-11 N.D.C.C.
 27-09.1-11 deals specifically with excuses from jury service.
 The Court (upon request from a prospective juror on its own initiative) can review the information as to why the prospective juror feels he/she needs to be excused and make a determination as to whether or not that potential juror will be excused from service.
 The Court is also able to stay the jury service summons for a time period it deems necessary if the prospective juror can show undue hardship, extreme inconvenience, or public necessity.

 If I have a friend or family member who calls and says that they can’t serve that week because they have a vacation, or are scheduled for surgery or something similar, I often tell them to call the Clerk of Court’s Office to let them know.
 The Clerks are usually very helpful in those types of situations.
 It does not mean you will never have to serve, but it can be put off a lot of times until your hardship has passed.
-Here is a link for District Court Clerks in the State of North Dakota, or simply Google search your County Clerk of Court to find contact information.
+Simply Google your County Clerk of Court to find contact information.